OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Style_Mechanics.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: Combat styles are special attack techniques that do extra damage when used in the right situation.
+Some require attacking from behind, others work after your enemy blocks you, and many form chains where one style leads to another.
+Mastering these attack combinations separates skilled fighters from novices, as styles can do much more damage than regular attacks.

 Combat styles are special attacks that provide bonus damage and effects when executed under specific conditions.
 They form chains of attacks that reward skillful play and positioning.

 ## Core Mechanics

 ### Style Requirements

+**Game Rule Summary**: Every combat style has specific requirements to use it.
+Some work anytime, others only work after certain things happen (like your enemy parrying your attack), and positional styles only work when you're in the right spot relative to your target.
+Understanding these requirements is key to using styles effectively.

 #### Opening Types
 1. **Offensive** (0): Based on attacker's previous action